 All participants qualifying under national legislation should apply for the European Health Insurance Card (EHIC), which entitles the holder to reduced costs and/or free healthcare in most European countries.
+Please note that UK eligibility for the card may change from 31 December 2020 due to the transition period.
 Before travelling, check the most up to date information on travelling in the EU on the NHS website.
 However, the coverage of the European Health Insurance Card or private insurance may not be sufficient, especially in case of repatriation and specific medical intervention.
 In that case, a complementary private insurance might be useful.
 It is the responsibility of the sending institution of the student to ensure that the participant is aware of health insurance arrangements.